 In South Africa, economists, politicians and about one million blacks are facing a problem which hits them all in a different way.

-In South Africa, economists, politicians and about one million blacks are facing a problem which hits them all in a different way.
+Background: In South Africa, economists, politicians and about one million blacks are facing a problem which hits them all in a different way.
 Government leaders in the capital, Pretoria, are wrestling with the problems, of sixteen percent inflation and the threat of increasing guerrilla activity.
 In the townships, such as Soweto and in the black homelands, jobless blacks form despairing queues at employment offices.

 SYNOPSIS: One of South Africa's largest and most influential employers' organisations - The Federated Chamber of Industries -- warns of a potentially explosive situation.
 And Development Minister, Piet Koornhof, says the unemployment problem threatens the country's political stability.

 Economic advisors to Prime Minister Pieter Botha, predict unemployment peaking at around two million -- that's one in four black workers.
 And with little hoes of change in the next ten years .. there's real fear of violence.

 Ironically, the South African economy is reaping a rich harvest from the swelling price of gold.
 That has the effect of adding to the tension.. aith unions becoming increasingly bitter about the continual government constraint on wages.

 Inside the West Rand Administration Board building jobs are auctioned-off to workers with the highest level of skills.